 Depending upon the availability of course places, all applicants from the age of 17 are admitted.

-The university course "German as a Foreign and Second Language" offers German classes for students with non-German speaking backgrounds, enabling them to acquire German to the standard levels described in the Course Aim Regulation of the European Council and the European Language Portfolio.
+The university course "German as a Foreign and Second Language" offers German classes for students with non-German language backgrounds, enabling them to acquire German at the standard levels described in the Course Aim Regulation of the European Council and the European Language Portfolio.

 Only one general language course can be attended per semester.
 Course participants are allocated to the appropriate class (according to their language level) by way of a placement test at the beginning of the semester.
 The placement test is conducted before the semester starts; i.e. last week of September for winter semester and last week of February for the summer term.

 It conists of an oral (you will have a short interview with one of our trainers) and a written (computer based) part.
 Remember to provide a valid email address, otherwise you won't be able to take the test.

 We offer two placement test dates for students to choose.
 Course grouping finalization is made after the second placement test.
 Results will be available on the last Friday prior to the beginning of the semester (see bulletin board in front of the language course office).